-- Permanent Secretary meetings with external organisations (including meetings with newspaper and other media proprietors, editors and senior executives) - Special adviser meetings with external organisations (including meetings with newspaper and other media proprietors, editors and senior executives) - Information about legislation relevant to the department's functions
+- Permanent Secretary meetings with external organisations (including meetings with newspaper and other media proprietors, editors and senior executives) - Special adviser meetings with external organisations (including meetings with newspaper and other media proprietors, editors and senior executives) - Information about legislation relevant to the government's functions

-An explanation of the key legislative basis of the department's activities.
-An explanation of any legislation for which the department is the lead government department.
+An explanation of the legislative basis of the government's activities.
+An explanation of legislation introduced by the government to the National Assembly.

-Lists of and information about organisations the department is responsible for, those it works in partnership with and those it sponsors
+Lists of and information about organisations the government is responsible for, those it works in partnership with and those it sponsors

-As most of these bodies will be responsible for their own affairs, we expect this information needs only to be enough to identify the relationship between these bodies and the department.
+As most of these bodies will be responsible for their own affairs, we expect this information needs only to be enough to identify the relationship between these bodies and the government.

-Department Ministers, Permanent Secretaries, Chief Executives, management board members and senior executives
+Ministers, Deputy Ministers, the Counsel General, Chief Executives, management board members and senior executives

-Identification of, responsibilities of and biographical details of Ministers, senior civil servants at SCS2 and above in the department and those making strategic and operational decisions about providing the department's services.
+Identification of, responsibilities of and biographical details of Ministers, senior civil servants at SCS2 and above in the government and those making strategic and operational decisions about the provision of the government's services.
 Biographical details that are not work related should be published only with consent.

-Locations of, and contact details for, the authority
+Locations of, and contact details for, the Welsh Government

-This should cover the department at all levels, from the central body to offices open to the public for conducting the department's business.
+This should cover the government at all levels from the central body to offices open to the public for conducting the government's business.
 Where possible, give named contacts.